amanverma123-prog/DSA_by-Aman/Binary Trees/README.md

 - Understanding how left and right subtree results determine the LCA
 - Identifying the LCA when both target nodes are found in different subtrees
 - Handling `NULL`, `p`, and `q` as recursion base cases
-- Generating all root-to-leaf paths using DFS and backtracking
+- Generating all root-to-leaf paths using DFS
-- Using a path vector to maintain the current traversal path
+- Maintaining the current path as a string during recursive traversal
 - Identifying leaf nodes using `left == NULL && right == NULL`
-- Using backtracking to remove nodes after exploring a subtree
+- Appending the current path to the result when a leaf node is reached
+- Building paths dynamically while moving from parent to child
-- Collecting every root-to-leaf path without using an unnecessary stack
+- Using recursion to explore every possible root-to-leaf path
-- Understanding the Choose → Explore → Unchoose recursion pattern
+- Understanding how DFS can be used for path construction problems

 ---